MennatallahRihan/test_project/README.md

 # test_project
-how to run c files in Ubuntu
+how to run c++ files in Ubuntu

-gcc program-source-code.c -o executable-file-name
+g++ -o executable-file-name file-name.cpp

 ./executable-file-name